 It could even lead to reconciliation as a couple.
 There are a lot of relationships that just need a short break.
 Real-world problems took out the fire and romance in a relationship, and sometimes a break-up is what’s required to get it back on track.

-If you are a believer in second chances, it’s a case to case basis.
+If you are a believer in second chances, it’s on a case-to-case basis.

 It is a selfish decision, and leaving your current partner for your ex is a bitch move.
 But a lot of dating right after breaking up is just “back in the market” therapy.